Canon 1D Mark IV vs T7i

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Canon T7i – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark IV: